 Development of a property that includes change of use, demolition, new development, and alterations may require planning consent.
 If you’re planning to develop or alter your property, you should seek professional advice and ascertain the statutory requirements that may be in place.
 Planning permission deals with the use of land, the appearance of buildings, landscaping considerations, highway access and the impact that the development will have on the general environment.

-Building regulations approval is different from planning permission.
-Building control is concerned with the property structure and has a different application and approval process.
-Building regulations deal mainly with health and safety matters in the interest of the people who will use the building and focus on how a building is constructed.
+Building regulation approval is different from planning permission.
+Building control is concerned with the property structure.
+It has a different application and approval process.
+Building regulations deal mainly with health and safety matters.
+Regulations are in the interest of the people who will use the building and focus on how a building is constructed.

 Building control consists of a two stage process: